sdsu-its/book-iclicker-cloud/getting-started.md

 #### 6. Respond Using Another Device

 To experience student polling firsthand, find another web-enabled device such as a smartphone or tablet.
-Using a second device will provide a more realistic simulation of the student experience.
 From your second device, visit the student website at [app.reef-education.com](http://app.reef-education.com/) and log in using the credentials for the instructor account you created in step 2.
 Add the course you created in step 3 by selecting the “+” button and searching for your course institution and course name.
 Join the session and respond to the question.